alexanderthclark/insight_sample/README.md

 ### tobit to accommodate censored data
 Because the sleeplessness level for a user is censored from below at zero, I use a tobit regression to predict a latent sleeplessness score.
 I have provided *tobit_reg.py* for this, but I strongly discourage using Python for running a tobit regression if you are unconstrained.

+## How to Run

+*data_assembly.py* is the only input needed.
+However, more feature engineering/selection will be needed. *simplified_feat_selection_function.py* can help determine important features or off-the-shelf regularization like Lasso or elastic net could be used.
+Interaction variables should be considered.
+Once a list of features is selected, this can be input in *tobit_reg.py* to obtain the marginal effects.